captionpoint/captionpoint-plays/FUN-HOME.md

-HE WANTS THE HEPPLEWHITE SUITE CHAIRS BACK IN THE PARLOR MOVE THE GI JOE
+HE WANTS THE HEPPLEWHITE SUITE CHAIRS <br>
+BACK IN THE PARLOR

 ---

+MOVE THE GI JOE<br>
 IT CAN’T BE ON THE FLOOR
-HE WANTS THE DRESDEN FIGURINES BACK IN THE BREAKFRONT

 ---

+HE WANTS THE DRESDEN FIGURINES <br>
+BACK IN THE BREAKFRONT

+---

-A SLINKY MESSES UP
+A SLINKY MESSES UP <br>
 THE PERIOD DÉCOR

 ---

-GET THE LEMON PLEDGE AND DUST THE—
+GET THE LEMON PLEDGE AND DUST THE—<br>
 THESE SHOULD FACE THE SAME DIRECTION

 ---

-HE WANTS IT VACUUMED
+HE WANTS IT VACUUMED, THE SURFACE GLEAMING<br>
-THE SURFACE GLEAMING
 HE WANTS IT CLOSER TO THE DOOR

 ---

-HE WANTS—
-HE WANTS—
-HE WANTS—
+HE WANTS— HE WANTS— HE WANTS—

 ---

-HE WANTS THE BRASS CANDELABRA SET AT AN ANGLE
+HE WANTS THE BRASS CANDELABRA <br>
-THE CRAYONS AND THE GLUE
+SET AT AN ANGLE

 ---

+THE CRAYONS AND THE GLUE <br>
 SHOULD GO BACK IN THE DRAWER
-HE WANTS THE BUST OF QUIXOTE SQUARE ON THE MANTEL

 ---

+HE WANTS THE BUST OF QUIXOTE <br>
+SQUARE ON THE MANTEL

+---

-SWEEP THAT LINT AWAY
+SWEEP THAT LINT AWAY <br>
 IT’S WHAT A BROOM IS FOR

 ---

-GENTLY WIPE THE EUCALYPTUS
+GENTLY WIPE THE EUCALYPTUS<br>
 POLISH UP THE CRYSTAL PRISMS

 ---

-WHEN HE COMES DOWN HERE
-HE WANTS IT READY
+WHEN HE COMES DOWN HERE HE WANTS IT READY<br>
 WE’VE GOT TO GET IT DONE BEFORE –

 ---

-HE WANTS –
-HE WANTS –
-HE WANTS –
+HE WANTS – HE WANTS – HE WANTS –

----

 ---